Sleep-deprived and struggling with caring for your baby? Learn how to survive the newborn stage and make those early

 Routines help you and your baby have a better flow to your days.
-Without them, you’re wondering what to do next and in what order, while your baby lacks the reassuring predictability she needs.
+Without them, you’re wondering what to do next and in what order, while he lacks the reassuring predictability he needs.

-Establish a routine to bring order as well as to signal to your baby what next to expect.
-Don’t go by the clock when deciding when to do these activities (for instance, your baby won’t always eat at 6am every morning).
+Don’t go by the clock when deciding when to do these activities (for instance, he won’t always eat at 6am every morning).
 But you can establish a general flow to your days to make them predictable.

 4. Record your baby’s feeding and diaper changes

 Right from the hospital, doctors and nurses encouraged me to record my baby’s feedings and diaper changes for the next few weeks and months.
-Even at home, knowing when the baby last nursed and from which breast was information I would later rely on.
+Even at home, knowing when he last nursed and from which breast was information I would later rely on.

-I was also able to report types of bowel movements he had to his pediatrician so she can better monitor any problems he may have.
+I was also able to report types of bowel movements to his pediatrician so she can better monitor any problems he might’ve had.

-Rather than keeping all this information in your head, track it on paper so you always have an accurate record to rely on (or a ready response to the pediatrician’s questions).
+Rather than keeping all this information in your head, track it on paper so you always have an accurate record to rely on.
+Plus, you’ll have a ready response to the pediatrician’s questions.

 We only have so much energy before we feel depleted.
 Taking breaks—from small, five minute ones to overnight stays—can reset your energy level and mood.
 Yes, you’re still coming back to the madness of parenthood when you return, but you’re better off taking any kind of breaks than none.

 Here are a few ways to survive the newborn stage by taking a break: